 • Vidaai

-This is the saddest moment for all when the bride has to say goodbye to her home and family.
-The bride throws rice in the backward direction as a gesture showing gratitude to her parents and praying that her family always remain free from any adversity.
+As the bride says goodbye to her home and family, she throws rice backward as a symbol of gratitude and blessings for her parents, praying that their lives remain free from adversity.

 • Paani Barna